ni/install-systemlink-enterprise/guide/configuration/common-configuration.md

 SystemLink Enterprise uses the OpenID connect protocol to authenticate users from an external authentication provider.

 Register SystemLink Enterprise as a client with your authentication provider.
-The UI hostname configured above must be used for the registration.
+The UI host name configured above must be used for the registration.
 Refer to the documentation for your authentication provider for the specific registration process.

 Once registered, you should have a `client id` and `client secret` value for your application.
 Depending on the provider, you may also have a [JSON web key set (jwks)](https://datatracker.ietf.org/doc/html/rfc7517#section-5).
 You will need these plus the URL of your authentication provider in order to configure SystemLink Enterprise.